Generic method for bijections between blossoming trees and planar maps: Recovering previous bijections

 Hence in the minimal case, $\RR M$ is actually a valid set of closure edges around $\TT M$, whatever accessible orientation is chosen for edges in $\TT M$.
 For instance, we may orient all edges towards $r$, or simply leave them unoriented (that is, oriented both ways in a 2-fractional orientation).
 Then $(\TT M, \RR M)$ is the \TCP of $\overline{\RR M}$.

-The resulting (balanced) blossoming tree is such that each non root vertex is incident to 4 stems, and as many edges as opening stems -- hence it has in-degree equal to 4.
+The resulting (balanced) blossoming tree is such that each non-root vertex is incident to 4 stems, and to as many edges as opening stems -- hence it has in-degree equal to 4.
 Considering closing stems as leaves, and after some surgery to remove the root vertex, we get a planted ternary tree with one extra opening stem at each corner before an inner edge (clockwise around each vertex), see Fig.~\ref{fig:non_sep_arbre}.
-Reciprocally, as shown in \cite{Sch98}, the closure edges of such a balanced blossoming tree $T$ form a 4-regular map $R$ endowed with an orientation with 2 clockwise edges per face, which by Lemma~\ref{lem:spanning} ensures that $R$ is the radial map of a non separable map, endowed with its minimal orientation.
-Hence:
+Reciprocally, as shown in \cite{Sch98}, the closure edges of such a balanced blossoming tree $T$ form a 4-regular map $R$ endowed with an orientation with 2 clockwise edges per face, which by Lemma~\ref{lem:spanning} ensures that $R$ is the radial map of a non-separable map, endowed with its minimal orientation.
+Since any planted blossoming ternary tree with \(n\) nodes has \(2n+2\) leaves (including the root stem) and \(2n-2\) opening stems, a fraction \(\frac{4}{2n+2}\) among them is balanced, hence:

-\begin{cor} For $n\geq 1$, the number of rooted planar non separable maps with $n+1$ edges is equal~to:
+\begin{cor} For $n\geq 1$, the number of rooted planar non-separable maps with $n+1$ edges is equal~to:

 \end{cor}